Complete review of the ChargePoint Home Flex EV charger

 Convenience

-The ChargePoint Home Flex can be used with most home electrical systems.
-It is also waterproof and rated NEMA 3R for outdoor use and can be placed using either a hardwired installation or a weatherproof NEMA receptacle for plug-in installation.
+You can use the ChargePoint Home Flex with most home electrical systems as long as it has a dedicated 240 volt circuit.
+It's also waterproof and rated NEMA 3R for outdoor use and you can install it outside via either a hardwired installation or with a weatherproof NEMA receptacle for the plug-in models.
 The charger has adjustable amperage to meet the needs of the car and work with the house’s existing electrical system.

 If you have two EVs to charge but don’t have enough power for multiple electrical circuits, some systems allow you to share power from one circuit while sufficiently charging your vehicles.
-However, each ChargePoint Home Flex station requires its own dedicated circuit.
+ChargePoint doesn't support power sharing, so each Home Flex station will require its own dedicated circuit.

 Connectivity